Best Aquarium Plant Fertilizers: Which is Right For You? (2023 Buyer’s Guide & Reviews)

 This lets you add just the nutrients you need, and skip the ones you don’t.

-This is better for a heavily stocked tank that produces plenty of nitrogen and phosphorus on it’s own.
+This is better for a heavily stocked tank that produces plenty of nitrogen and phosphorus on its own.

 For example, in my big rainbow fish tank, I add just Seachem Flourish Comprehensive.
 That gives me some potassium, all the micronutrients I need and doesn’t add any more nitrogen or phosphorus to what is already a nutrient rich tank.